Get TESOL certified while experiencing the world-famous culture of South Korea with job placement assistance included!

 South Korea is has a huge demand for certified native English-speaking teachers in both public and private schools.
 The majority of South Korea TESOL student graduates will work in private schools, or hagwons, as the private school hiring season is longer and not as competitive as the public school program, EPIK.
 However, there are some opportunities to work in public schools that hire teachers directly, outside of EPIK.

 Jobs are available with students of all ages between kindergarten all the way through 12th grade.
-University positions are rare and usually require more robust teaching credentials like a degree in Education or valid teaching license.

 Though you may be able to find a hagwon that offers a 6-month contract, most schools will require a 12-month commitment from teachers.
 It’s very easy to re-sign and stay longer than your initial contract – many teachers end up living in Korea for much longer than they had originally anticipated!

 Here’s a bit more about our South Korea TESOL Course and job placement:

 You should get TESOL/TEFL certified in Korea if you are looking for a quality training course as well as help finding work in Korea.
 The majority of students taking this course will find a job soon after finishing the course, and some students have even been able to secure positions prior to arriving!

 Students must be 18 years old or older, be a native English speaker, and have a BA if they are planning to stay and teach in Korea after the course.
 Those who do not want to work in Korea will just need be required to have a BA to take the course.